Darkelf2024/Darkelf-Browser/README.md

 Contributions and suggestions are always welcome!
 Feel free to open an issue or submit a pull request to help improve the project.

 ### Contributors
-- **Dr. Kevin Moore l**: [Darkelf2024](https://github.com/Darkelf2024) Initial work, design, implementation, and additional contributions.
+- **Dr. Kevin Moore**: [Darkelf2024](https://github.com/Darkelf2024) Initial work, design, implementation, and additional contributions.
 - **Heapy**: Memory leak testing.
 - **ChatGPT by OpenAI**: Code optimization and error analysis.